Bridgwater and Taunton Canal: Operation

 In 1866 the Bristol and Exeter Railway stepped in and bought the canal.
-The main attraction was the dock, with its large volume of coal traffic, but they purchased both the canal and the dock for £64,000, under the terms of an Act of Parliament obtained that year, which included a requirement that there should always be "a good and sufficient water communication between the towns of Taunton and Bridgwater".
+The main attraction was the dock, with its large volume of coal traffic, but they purchased both the canal and the dock for £64,000, under the terms of the Bridgwater and Taunton Canal Act 1866 (29 & 30 Vict. c. xcvi), which included a requirement that there should always be "a good and sufficient water communication between the towns of Taunton and Bridgwater".
 Unlike many such acquisitions, the canal was seen as a useful adjunct to the railway network, and was maintained in good order for several years, with the Conservators of the River Tone continuing their annual inspections, and reporting any defects to the railway company.

 Decline

 The canal was increasingly affected by water supply problems.
 The main source of water was the River Tone, although this was not fed into the canal at Firepool, in order to ensure that the mills on the upper section could function.
 Instead water was pumped out of the river at Creech, by the Charlton Pumping Station, where the river and canal were only 300 yd apart.
 Large volumes of water were discharged from the canal every fortnight, when the Bridgwater Dock was scoured, in order to free it from silt, while the Railway Company was extracting water to supply the station and steam locomotive sheds at Taunton.
 During the summer months there was often not enough water to go round.

 The canal gradually became clogged with weed, and the railway took much of the trade.
 Between 1870 and 1874, income dropped from £2,500 to £1,700.
 Three years later, the Bristol and Exeter Railway merged with the Great Western Railway.
 The new owners were remote, and were more interested in the water supply for Taunton station and for the Bridgwater Dock, than running the canal as a going concern, with the result that the canal deteriorated further.
 The Conservators continued their annual inspections, but had little hope of any improvements being made.

 The opening by the Great Western Railway of the Severn Tunnel in 1886 brought further decline, for the imports of coal and slate from South Wales to Bridgwater Dock and the canal could now be moved more directly.
 The provision in 1902 of water troughs on the railway near Creech, to enable non-stop trains to pick up water, required another 100000 impgal a day, which was extracted from the Tone.
 The remaining traffic moved to the railway, the last commercial boats used the canal, from Bridgwater dock to a wharf in North Town, Taunton, in 1907, and the canal was effectively closed.